Volunteer and Intern in the Philippines

 - Local languages: Cebuano

-With its 7000 islands and history of Spanish rule, the Philippines offer a unique Asian experience set apart geographically and culturally from mainland Asia.
-Projects are available for anyone interested in volunteering in the developing world, whether you are student on a gap year or summer vacation, a professional on career break, or a retired volunteer.
+The Philippines is home to 7000 islands and a rapidly developing economy thanks to an abundance of natural resources and strong industries.
+Unfortunately, poverty still persists in many areas and volunteer aid is needed desperately.
+Projects Abroad volunteer placements and internships are available for anyone interested in volunteering in the developing world, whether you are student on a gap year or summer vacation, a professional on career break, or a retired volunteer.

 The Philippines is located to the west of the North Pacific Ocean, with its closest neighbors being Taiwan to the north, Vietnam to the west, and Borneo to the south.

-Talisay City, in the province of Cebu, is home to over 200,000 people.
+Bogo City is home to over 90,000 people in the province of Cebu.
+Bogo is located on the northeastern coast of the mainland Cebu.
 Cebu is one of the most developed provinces in the Philippines, with Cebu City as the main center of commerce, trade, education, and industry in the Visayas.
 While much of the city has developed rapidly over recent years and some areas downtown and on the seafront are modern and developed, other areas remain home to poverty-stricken Filipinos and migrants from all over the region.

 In Cebu City itself you can explore Carbon Market, a traditional farmer’s market, or embrace the vast modern malls, complete with movie theaters and restaurants.
 You can also visit Fort San Pedro and Magellan’s Cross to learn about the Spanish conquest.
 The Spanish influence is felt in the regular fiestas and street parades, the highlight of which is the Sinulog Festival, a nine day Mardi Gras style party at the end of January.